The Milwaukee 2601 - 22 18 - a Cordless Drill Worth the Effort.

 What I Like About This Cordless Drill

 Little things like the battery power indicator and the LED work light when drilling just make using the drill that much more enjoyable.
-One of the requirements of being an electrician is to have 3 hands and to be able to see in the dark.
+One of the requirements of being an electrician is to have three hands and to be able to see in the dark.
 I know from experience this is more true than false.
 Having a light on the tool gives me that much more freedom.

 My Recent Drill Adventure

-Every time I started a project though, the drill seemed to fail in so many ways.
-It was too slow or not strong enough to drive a 3 inch deck screw or the latest frustration - the chuck was too small.
+Every time I started a project, though, the drill seemed to fail in so many ways.
+It was too slow or not strong enough to drive a 3-inch deck screw or the latest frustration - the chuck was too small.

-So in all my drill is in my possession but it took $5 worth of coffee and donuts, 3 hours of driving, getting lost and found and $45 worth of ribs and beer for lunch break to get a drill that I should have picked up when I first saw it.
+So in all my drill is in my possession but it took $5 worth of coffee and donuts, 3 hours of driving, getting lost and found and $45 worth of ribs and beer for a lunch break to get a drill that I should have picked up when I first saw it.
 Factor in the lost time, the gas money and such and the drill ended up costing me about the same as one not on sale, but hey, what an adventure.

 Check it out in action....